rae-stanton/rstanton_palindrome/README.md

 # Palindrome detector

-`mhartl_palindrome` is a sample Ruby gem created in [*Learn Enough Ruby to Be Dangerous*](https://www.learnenough.com/ruby-tutorial) by Michael Hartl.
+`rstanton_palindrome` is a sample Ruby gem created in [*Learn Enough Ruby to Be Dangerous*](https://www.learnenough.com/ruby-tutorial) by Michael Hartl.

 ## Installation